Proprietary Reverse Mortgage · California

 Is HomeSafe available at age 55?

-Often, yes — HomeSafe is commonly positioned as a 55+ reverse option.
-Actual eligibility depends on program rules and borrower profile.
+Often, yes.
+HomeSafe is commonly positioned as a 55+ reverse option, which is one of its key differences from HECM.
+Actual eligibility depends on program rules and borrower profile — confirmed during the review process.

 Is HomeSafe better than a HECM reverse mortgage?